habedi/habedi.github.io/_posts/2015-04-21-some-useful-links.md

 ---
 layout: post
-title: Great things i've found
+title: Great things I've found
 ---

 I've just decided to share whatever i find interesting on the web with you people, actually there are tonnes of such stuff out there!, still some are more remarkable to me, so without further a due let me show you what i've found so far: